 → Learn why housing prices likely won't drop anytime soon

-Freddie Mac forecasts home values to continue to grow throughout 2023, albeit at a slower clip than the pandemic years.
+Home values to continued to grow throughout 2023, albeit at a slower clip than the pandemic years.
 Increased home values will motivate homeowners to sell while driving competition.

 While the pandemic has driven down the number of homes available for sale, so too has a decades-long housing inventory shortage.
 While supply levels are trending towards more normal levels in 2023, they are unlikely to satisfy the demand from the millions of buyers who were priced out and have been waiting on the sidelines since the pandemic.

-The Federal Reserve has announced its commitment to fighting inflation by raising interest rates.
+The Federal Reserve took on an aggressive fight against inflation by raising interest rates.
 While the Federal Reserve doesn’t dictate mortgage rates directly, their actions have a ripple effect which is reflected in them.
-Given their pledge to keep raising interest rates, experts estimate that borrowers won’t see another cut in mortgage rates until the end of 2023 at the earliest.
-These hikes will continue to dampen demand.
+Given their pledge to keep raising interest rates, experts estimate that borrowers won’t see another cut in mortgage rates until mid-2024 at the earliest.
+These hikes, combined with increasing home values, will continue to dampen demand throughout 2024.

 There have been rumblings about the possibility of a market crash.
-However, a market correction in select regions is more likely.
+However, we experienced a market correction in select regions instead.
 In a market correction, overvalued markets gradually reduce to more normalized levels (about 10% less than their peak).
 Supply and demand level out, and more buyers are able to compete in these red hot markets.
 If you’ve been looking to buy or sell in one of these areas, it may be worth it to wait until the market normalizes.

 When you list with Orchard, we’ll get your home show-ready and make repairs to increase your home’s value at no upfront cost.